A Safe Home Environment to Prevent Falls

 Consult your primary care physician regarding how to adjust your home.

-- Avoid locking the bathroom or toilet door from the inside, to allow for help if needed.
+- Do not lock the toilet or bathroom door from the inside so that someone can help you if you need it.
 It is also better that the door opens outwards.

-- A mat or anti-slip strips on the bathtub or shower floor.
+- A mat or strips that do not slip on the floor of the tub or shower.

 - Install non-slip flooring in the entire bathroom.